christ053256/amadeus/README.md

 ## Animated Portfolio Feature

 The animated portfolio feature showcases my projects with smooth animations using `framer-motion`.
 It provides an engaging and interactive way to explore my work.

+### How to Run the Animated Portfolio

+1. Navigate to the `portfolio` directory.
+2. Open `index.html` in your preferred web browser.
+3. Enjoy the interactive and animated portfolio showcasing my projects.